ludeeus/pyuptimerobot/README.md

-# pyruter - A module to get information about the next departure from a stop.
+# pyuptimerobot - A python module to monitor Uptime Robot monitors.

 #### Notes
 This has been tested with python 3.6
+This module require an API key from Uptime Robot.
 This module uses these external libararies:
 - requests